 Saving for Other Financial Goals

 Don’t put off saving for your child’s college education.
-Even a small amount can go a long way toward paying for a portion of your child’s tuition.
+Even a tiny amount can go a long way toward paying for a portion of your child’s tuition.
 Better yet, if you start young enough and make the savings automatic, you might even be able to avoid taking out student loans.

 It is always best to have a plan.
 Saving for your child’s college tuition should be part of that plan.
-You will likely need to save regularly in order to have enough money by the time your child is ready to go.
+You will likely need to save regularly to have enough money by the time your child is ready to go.

 Saving for a new car is another option.